Shells of twisted flag varieties and the Rost invariant: Abstract

 \section{Abstract}

-We introduce two new general methods to compute the Chow motives of projective homogeneous varieties and prove a conjecture of Markus Rost about the Rost invariant for groups of type $\E_7$.
+We introduce two new general methods to compute the Chow motives of twisted flag varieties and settle a 20-year-old conjecture of Markus Rost about the Rost invariant for groups of type $\E_7$.